wp-plugins/feedburner-alternative-and-rss-redirect/readme.txt

 Free Feedburner Alternative and RSS Redirect plugin from S-Feeds.com.

 == Description ==
-This plugin is your "one click"-solution to switch from Feedburner to the FREE Feedburner alternative S-Feeds.com.
-Don't wait for the Feedburner shutdown, switch today, S-Feeds.com is the better feedburner alternative.
+This plugin allows you to easily switch from Feedburner to the FREE (and better) Feedburner alternative S-Feeds.com.

 Read all about the service on http://www.s-feeds.com/rss.